 40,000 Military Members, Family Members and Department of Defense Civilians.

-USAG RP directly supports the 21st Theater Sustainment Command, Regional Health Command Europe, Defense Logistics Agency Europe, Defense Threat Reduction Agency, 7th Mission Support Command, 10th Army Air and Missile Defense Command, Landstuhl Regional Medical Command, 16th Sustainment Brigade, 5th Battalion/7th Air Defense Artillery and Army and Air Force Exchange Service Europe and many other tenant organizations.
-The garrison supports a military community of approximately 35,000.
+USAG Rheinland-Pfalz directly supports the 21st Theater Sustainment Command, Regional Health Command Europe, Defense Logistics Agency Europe, Defense Threat Reduction Agency, 7th Mission Support Command, 10th Army Air and Missile Defense Command, Landstuhl Regional Medical Command, 16th Sustainment Brigade, 5th Battalion/7th Air Defense Artillery and Army and Air Force Exchange Service Europe and many other tenant organizations.

-United States Army Garrison (USAG) Rheinland-Pfalz includes 31 sites across Germany’s Rheinland-Pfalz region, which includes Baumholder Military Community, Miesau Army Depot, Wilson Barracks (Landstuhl), Germersheim Army Depot, Grünstadt Depot, Rhine Ordnance Barracks (ROB), Pulaski Barracks, Kaiserslautern Army Depot, Sembach Kaserne, Panzer Kaserne, Daenner Kaserne, Kleber Kaserne and Coleman Work Site, along with sites in Bulgaria and Romania.
+United States Army Garrison Rheinland-Pfalz includes 31 sites across Germany’s Rheinland-Pfalz region, which includes Baumholder Military Community, Miesau Army Depot, Wilson Barracks (Landstuhl), Germersheim Army Depot, Grünstadt Depot, Rhine Ordnance Barracks, Pulaski Barracks, Kaiserslautern Army Depot, Sembach Kaserne, Panzer Kaserne, Daenner Kaserne, Kleber Kaserne and Coleman Work Site, along with sites in Bulgaria and Romania.
 The garrison headquarters is located on Rhine Ordnance Barracks in Kaiserslautern, which is 80 miles southwest of Frankfurt, Germany.
-The base operator's phone number is 011-49-711-680-1110 or DSN 314-420-1110.
+The base operator's phone number is +49 (0) 611-413-592-1140 or DSN 314-592-1140.

-All Soldiers and most families arriving in Germany on Permanent Change of Station (PCS) moves will arrive at the Ramstein Gateway Reception Center via Air Mobility Command's military chartered airlift, The Patriot Express.
-Flights depart from BWI Airport, AMC Terminal and arrive at Ramstein Air Base, Germany.
-The RARC staff will be available to guide all newly arrived personnel and accompanying family members process through the Ramstein Gateway Reception Center (RGRC).
-RGRC staff will be available to guide you through the Gateway process.
+All Soldiers and most families arriving in Germany on Permanent Change of Station (PCS) moves will arrive at the Ramstein Army Reception Center (RARC) via Air Mobility Command's military chartered airlift The Patriot Express.
+Flights depart from Baltimore/Washington International Airport Air Mobility Command Terminal and arrive at Ramstein Air Base, Germany.
+The RARC staff will be available to guide all newly arrived personnel and accompanying Family members through the Reception process.

 If you are a Soldier and are scheduled to fly into Frankfurt International Airport (FRA) instead of Ramstein Air Base, contact your travel office immediately to change your flight to a Patriot Express flight.
-Not only is it a USAREUR policy that Soldiers do not fly into FRA during a PCS move, there is also no support nor oversight at FRA to track your arrival.
+Not only is it a United States Army Europe policy that Soldiers do not fly into FRA during a permanent change of station move, but there is no support nor oversight at FRA to track your arrival.
 If you are an exception to this policy and must fly into FRA, please ensure your sponsor is notified of your itinerary and pickup is arranged.
 Frankfurt arrivals, or those arriving via an alternative mode of travel, must report to the appropriate Military Personnel Division (MPD) on the next business day to obtain in-processing instructions.

-Upon arrival, Soldiers are picked up by their sponsors or unit representatives.
-Soldiers (that are authorized to live off base) and Soldiers with Family Members are then brought to lodging.
-Other single Soldiers are brought to the barracks or transient rooms.
+Upon arrival, Soldiers will be picked up by their sponsors or unit representative.
+Soldiers authorized to live off base and Soldiers with Family members are then taken to TLA lodging.
+Unaccompanied Soldiers are brought to the barracks, or to transient rooms.